nopnop2002/esp-idf-mirf/README.md

 See the data sheet for details on Enhanced ShockBurst.

 # Throughput
+spi_device_transmit is executed by the SPI driver and consumes 1tick of CPU time.
+When DMA is enabled, SPI max_transfer_sz defaults to 4092(4K).
+This indicates that 4092 bytes of data can be sent in 1tick(10 millsec).
+Therefore, the SPI transmission potential of ESP-IDF is 400Kbytes/Sec.
+This has a significant impact on the nRF24L01, which has a small maximum payload size.

+Unfortunately, nRF24L01's maximum payload size is 32 bytes.
 1 tick (10 MillSec) is required to send payload and receive ack packet.
 This has nothing to do with SPI bus speed.
 The maximum payload size of nRF24L01 is 32 bytes.